Museology

 COURSE CODE ΠΙΨ200

-This course presents emerging information and communication technologies (ICT) with applications in Digital Culture.
-The educational framework of the course aims to provide postgraduate students with the necessary knowledge in contemporary topics governing the World Wide Web, the Semantic Web, the Web of Data, the Web of Things, and Artificial Intelligence (AI), emphasizing on modern applications for creating, communicating, and transmitting multimedia content with cultural significance.
-Emphasis is placed on the management of digital collections and exhibitions, organizing and disseminating cultural information through social networking platforms, virtual tours, primarily using content creation and publishing tools on the Web (e.g., Mobirise, Google Sites/Slides/StreetView, Wix, ArtSteps).
-Advanced technologies and services are presented, such as Intelligent Personal Assistants and Digital Guides, the Web of Cultural Data and Open Linked Cultural Data, Conceptual Reference and Interoperability Models in digital culture, Smart Museums, AR/VR.
-Finally, recent trends in the development of applications for cultural spaces will be presented, with an emphasis on human-centric (rather than techno-centric) and multi-sensory (vision, hearing, smell, touch, taste, motion in three axes) visitor experiences.
+This course presents emerging information and communication technologies (ICT) with applications to Digital Culture.
+The teaching framework of the course aims to provide postgraduate students with the necessary knowledge of contemporary issues that govern the World Wide Web, the Semantic Web, the Web of Data, the Web of Things and Artificial Intelligence (AI), emphasizing modern applications to create, communicate and transmit multimedia content of cultural nature.
+Emphasis is placed on how digital collections and exhibitions can be managed, how cultural information can be organized and disseminated through social networking platforms, and virtual tours, mainly when creation tools and publishing content on the web – such as, Mobirise, Google Sites/Slides/StreetView, Wix, ArtSteps – are used.
+Advanced technologies and services are presented, such as Intelligent Personal Assistants, Digital Guides, the Web of Cultural Data and Open Linked Cultural Data, Conceptual Reference and Interoperability Models in digital culture, Smart Museums, AR/VR.
+Finally, recent trends in the development of applications for cultural spaces will be presented, with an emphasis on the human-centered (rather than techno-centered) and multi-sensory (sight, hearing, smell, touch, taste, movement in three axes) experience of their visitors.

 6 ECTS